 Tropical Storm Erin tracker: Hurricane forecast, timeline, spaghetti models, Florida impact

-ORLANDO, Fla. - Tropical Storm Erin is gaining strength in the Atlantic and is expected to become the first hurricane of the 2025 season by Friday, forecasters said.
-Here is the latest hurricane forecast, timeline, spaghetti models and potential Florida impact.
+ORLANDO, Fla. - Tropical Storm Erin continues its steady westward march across the Atlantic, gaining strength and expected to reach hurricane status by Friday, according to the National Hurricane Center (NHC).

-Tropical Storm Erin, located about 1,200 miles east of the northern Leeward Islands, is producing maximum sustained winds near 50 mph and is moving west at 17 mph, according to the National Hurricane Center’s 5 p.m. advisory.
+As of 5 a.m., Erin was approximately 990 miles east of the northern Leeward Islands.
+The storm is currently moving west at 17 mph with maximum sustained winds of 50 mph.

-Gradual strengthening is expected over the next couple of days, and Erin is forecast to become the season’s first hurricane by Friday and reach major hurricane strength later this weekend.
+Forecasters predict that Erin will continue on a westward track today, shifting slightly to the west-northwest by tonight and into the weekend.
+This path is expected to bring the storm near or just north of the northern Leeward Islands sometime over the weekend.

-On its current forecast track, the storm’s center is expected to move near or just north of the northern Leeward Islands over the weekend.
+The NHC anticipates gradual strengthening over the next 24 hours, with the storm likely to intensify more significantly by Friday and Saturday, potentially becoming the first hurricane of the 2025 Atlantic season.

 CLICK TO DOWNLOAD THE FOX LOCAL APP